-HootSuite: I use Hootsuite for my business Twitter account, I strongly recommend if you tweet for work that you use a separate platform.
+Sprout Social: I use Sprout Social for my business Twitter account, I strongly recommend if you tweet for work that you use a separate platform.
 You can also set up columns, show mentions and direct messages.
-One downfall is the direct messages are shown as inbox & outbox but are mixed up so they are not as easy to read.
-I love the little owl that holds up little signs for me when I tweet or retweet.
-This is a practical and very solid Twitter platform.

 Evernote: The beauty of Evernote is that with one account you can effortlessly sync info from your iPad, iPhone & computer!
 Take notes, create projects and insert photos by taking one or adding from your library.
 This hard working app allows you to take voice messages, tag items or cut & paste from the web.
-This app may be my top organizational tool on my iPad.
 Who doesn't want to be more organized?

 Netflix: What could be better than streaming videos on demand?
 Plugging in your iPad & streaming them through your TV!
 Netflix's offers a ginormous list of movies to choose from for a small monthly fee.
 You also have the option of receiving DVD's and streaming through your iPad using a connector kit.
 Forget the late fees, this service is incomparable.

 These are my 12 most inspiring apps, I'm sure you have your favorites too.
 I'd love to know what you use and love.
 Yes, there is an app for that!